inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 Developer Getting Started Guide
 ********************************

-This page describes how to setup your development environment to:
+This guide explains how to set up the recommended developer setup on a Linux machine.
+Other development setups are possible, but this one provides a good starting point.

 * Install VS Code and Inmanta extension.
 * Setting up Python virtual environments.